 Students, parents, schools, organizations, corporations, media professionals and celebrities and many more allies wear purple, which symbolizes spirit on the LGBT Pride rainbow flag.

 Did you get involved?

-- Download the Spirit Day resource kit, which has ways you can turn your community purple.
+- Download Spirit Day resources including ways you can turn your community purple

 IT’S NOT TOO LATE to make a difference- be with us in spirit to make every day a safe and inclusive day for LGBT young people.